 WHAT CAN BE DONE TO ALLEVIATE DIGITAL EYE STRAIN?

-However, children don't have to sacrifice style for function when it comes to eyewear.
-These specialized lenses can be incorporated into virtually any pair of frames, so children, with the help of their parents, can choose eyewear that complements their personal look and is within their budget, while meeting their eye health needs.
+And individuals don’t have to sacrifice style (or their bank accounts) for function when it comes to eyewear.
+These specialized lenses can be incorporated into virtually any pair of frames available at a variety of price points, so individuals can choose eyewear that complements their personal look and is within their budget, while meeting their eye health needs.

-The Vision Council recommends individuals and their child(ren) visit a local eyecare provider to discuss their digital habits and what eyewear solutions are available to relieve the symptoms of digital eye strain.
+The Vision Council recommends individuals and their child(ren) visit an eyecare provider to discuss their digital habits and what solutions are available to relieve the symptoms of digital eye strain.
 Only 20.5 percent report having an annual eye exam and discussing their digital device usage with their eyecare provider, with about 30 percent reporting the same goes for their child(ren).

 Additionally, parents should encourage their child(ren) to take breaks when using digital devices; make sure child(ren) don't put screens too close to their eyes, especially for long periods of time; and should ensure their child(ren)s' workspace is set up properly with a chair promoting correct posture with feet flat on the floor.